Listen to the podcast

 Index forward thirty years.
 That brand new automobile sits in the junkyard.
 It’s worn out, broken down, and has “become worthless” to use Paul’s language.
-What was once an amazing vehicle, built by a master craftsman, is now in the junkyard.
+What was once a fantastic vehicle, built by a master craftsman, is now in the junkyard.
 That is what happened to you and me.

 You pass by, look at the car, shake your head, and say, “It has become worthless.”
 If it were a post-modern car that could talk, it would say, “You can’t say that about me.
 I’m not worthless.
 I’m somebody.
 You are damaging my car-esteem.”

-Your condition is so bad that any good things you do are filthy things (Isaiah 64:6).
+Your condition is so bad that any good things you do are dirty things (Isaiah 64:6).
 You became worthless.
-The secular person puts his psychological fingers in his ears and runs and says unkind things to you at this point.
+The secular person puts his psychological fingers in his ears and runs and says unkind words to you at this point.
 No surprise.